Posthumous marriage: South Sudan

-In Sudan there is a tradition that when an engaged man dies his brother replaces him at his wedding and any of his children are considered children of the deceased brother.
+In Sudan, there is a tradition that when an engaged man dies, his brother replaces him at his wedding, and any of his children are considered children of the deceased brother.
 Women will marry men to continue their blood line.
 Women will also marry deceased men so that they can retain their wealth instead of losing it after getting married.

 United States

-Necrogamy is generally illegal in the United States, although there has been at least one wedding-themed funeral.
+Necrogamy is not legally recognized in the United States, although there has been at least one wedding-themed funeral.

 In 1987, a Venezuelan man died in Florida.
 The next week, his alleged fiancée told the probate court that she was his wife and claimed the right to administer his estate and that she was entitled to the amount of the estate normally given to a spouse, rather than the entire estate going to his children.
 Two weeks after the man's death, a Florida court ordered that the alleged marriage be legally recognized.
 However, this order was reversed the next year, after an appeal by the man's children.

 In 2006, Nicole Paultre, fiancée of police shooting victim Sean Bell, tried to posthumously marry him.
 However, this was not possible because a marriage license had not been signed.
 Paultre nevertheless took Bell's last name to "honor his memory."